Symptoms Of A Bad Engine Immobilizer

 Car Immobilizer Key

-If you’ve ruled out both the key and car batteries, there could be a fault with the immobilizer system itself.
+If you’ve ruled out both the key and car batteries, there could be a flaw with the immobilizer system itself.

-Don’t waste your time trying to fix immobilizer problems yourself.
-It’s far too complex and could stem from the decoder, receiver, running systems, and more.
+Don’t waste your time trying to fix immobilizer issues yourself.
+It’s far too intricate and could stem from the decoder, receiver, running systems, and more.
 The newer the car, the more impossible it’ll be.

-The immobilizer unit itself could be damaged or glitching.
+The immobilizer unit itself could be faulty or glitching.
 Like all electronics, this can happen due to any of the following:

 • Physical damage